 Brunch or Dessert?

 I whip up a batch of this Paleo Lemon Curd nearly every month because both the fella and I love it so much.
 I also really appreciate when you can’t distinguish whether something is a brunch food or a dessert, and this Lemon Curd recipe falls squarely in that category.
-It’s lovely layered in a parfait with berries or granola, swirled into ice cream, and on top of scones, shortbread, and pancakes.
+It’s lovely layered in a parfait with berries and granola, swirled into ice cream, and on top of scones, shortbread, and pancakes.

 Make easy work of zesting lemons